markcmiller86/hdf5stuff/graph_of_udts/README.md

 ## C Example Progression

+We demonstrate 3 progressively more advanced examples of using HDF5 to write this data.

+### Naive C Example

-In the first example, `udt_graph1.c`, each single UDT instance in the graph is written to HDF5
+In the first example, `udt_graph1.c`, each *node* in the graph of UDTs is realized as an HDF5 *group*.
+The data associated with a specific UDT modulo any pointers is written as a singleton *dataset* (e.g. a dataset with a single *point*).

-the goal is to make the software engineering as simple as possible at the expense
+Very simple from a software engineering standpoint.
+However, HDF5 file overheads are bad.
+Overheads for groups and datasets.

+### Better way to use HDF5 for this case.

 ## Fortran Example Progression